 The side effects and amount of time required in the doctor’s office depend on the type of chemotherapy you receive, as well as how many cycles you receive and how often.
 The most common chemotherapy-associated side effects are:

-Nausea and vomitingFatigue or tiredness sometimes as a result of suppression by the chemotherapeutic drugs of the blood forming cells in the bone marrowHair loss“Fogginess” or “chemo brain,” usually mild and inconvenient, but usually not serious or permanentLow blood cell counts (red cells, white cells, or platelets) that can lead to infection or bleeding
+Nausea and vomitingFatigue or tiredness sometimes as a result of suppression by the chemotherapeutic drugs of the blood forming cells in the bone marrowHair lossChemo-brain, a term used to describe a fogginess that accompanies chemotherapy.
+It is usually mild and inconvenient, but usually not serious or permanentLow blood cell counts (red cells, white cells, or platelets) that can lead to infection or bleeding

-, with all the symptoms and effects (including loss of fertility) of “regular” menopause.
-Some chemotherapeutic drugs also may cause serious side effects later on, including damage to the heart muscle (adriamycin), and very rarely, the development of
+menopause, with all its symptoms and effects, including the loss of fertility.
+Some chemotherapeutic drugs also may cause serious side effects later on, including damage to the heart muscle (doxorubicin), and very rarely, the development of

 much later on.

-In addition to drugs that kill cancer cells (cytotoxic therapy), you may be given estrogen-blocking drugs, such as tamoxifen or the newer class of drugs called aromatase inhibitors (AIs).
-These drugs will produce symptoms of menopause (eg, hot flashes, night sweats) in many women.
-They may also produce a condition called “tumor flare” in patients with advanced cancer metastatic to bone, resulting in increased blood calcium.
+Chemotherapy can be combined with estrogen-blocking drugs, such as tamoxifen or the newer class of drugs called aromatase inhibitors (AIs).
+Estrogen binds to the estrogen-sensitive cells and stimulates them to grow and divide.
+AIs prevent the binding of estrogen to stop the cells from growing.
+This also prevents or delays breast cancer recurrence.
+These drugs will produce symptoms of menopause, such as hot flashes or night sweats, in many women.
+They may also produce a condition called tumor flare in people with advanced cancer metastatic to bone, resulting in increased blood calcium.
 This may be a serious health threat that requires hospitalization.

 deep venous thrombosis